-The Treatment Center is committed to, not just your initial detox and rehabilitation but, your life long recovery.
+Substance abuse recovery is not limited to just your initial detox and rehabilitation but, your life long recovery.
 Part of that preparation includes arming you with the tools to prevent relapse.
 In this guide we will discuss some of the ideas and mindsets you will learn in treatment and be reinforced to bring back to your life.
-This guide is helpful to those already in recovery and those looking to see what our program can teach you!
+This guide is helpful to those already in recovery and those looking to see what a relapse prevention program can teach you.

 As you may or may not know, the very moment that you think about using or drinking again, you are at risk of a relapse.
 Now, when you hear that word, relapse, the very sound of it probably gives you anxiety.
-First and foremost, we need to alter that perception.
+First and foremost, you should alter that perception.

 There are actually three states of relapse.
 They are:

 - Emotional (“Ugh, I’m sooo stressed out today!”)

 - Mental (“Hmmm, maybe going to see that girl I used to smoke with wouldn’t be such a bad idea.”)

 - Physical (“I’m too tired to go to therapy today.”)

 It’s like a three-legged stool.
 If all three are in good condition, the chances of you relapsing are low (i.e., the stool won’t fall).
 If one leg of the stool (maybe you’re really upset about something) is broken, the chances of relapsing have increased.
 So, your job is to make sure these three legs are healthy and strong.

 And you can do that with your mind, body and spirit.
 Here are some tips on how to stay balanced.
 Yes, one of them is to eat healthy and keep your belly happy.

 As we discussed in the introduction, relapse is a gradual process with distinct stages.
 During Rehabilitation you can learn how to recognize these stages.
 Another aspect to contend with is that your recovery is a process of growth and has different milestones.
 Each stage of recovery has its own distinct risks.